guesswho1234/Rex/README.md

 - Type
 - Points
 - Section
-- Question (accepts LaTeX code when "TeX mode" is switched on)
+- Question (accepts inline math formulas by deafult and also full LaTeX environments when switched on)
 - Figure (accepts a single PNG file per exercise)
-- Answers (consisting of the solution, answer text, and a solution note)
+- Answers (consisting of the true/false solution, answer text, and a solution note)

-Beyond the user interface of Rex, exercises with more complexity (i.e., seed based exercise variations or exercises with R plots) can also be coded outside of Rex and are accepted as RNW and RMD files.
-However, these exercises are not editable within Rex.

 #### Create Exams